Vanta's SOC 2 compliance guide

 - Receive a report detailing your adherence to your security controls.
 The report can take weeks for the auditor to finalize and is generally valid for one year.

-Obtaining a SOC 2 report with Vanta
+Obtaining a SOC 2 compliance audit with Vanta

 - Vanta builds a list of security controls tailored to your company.
-Vanta has seen hundreds of companies security practices and can match your company’s maturity with AICPA guidance.
+Vanta has seen hundreds of companies’ security practices and can match your company’s maturity with AICPA guidance.

 - Vanta tests continuously to ensure security and compliance.
 Vanta verifies your company’s infrastructure, data, organizational, and physical security with integrations to your existing tools.
 This way, your engineers don't have to maintain spreadsheets, cron jobs, or internal checks.